justnudge/jn-website/_posts/2014-08-04-Bootstrapping-OSX-with-Chef.markdown

 ---
 layout: post
-title: Bootstrapping Windows with Chef
+title: Bootstrapping OSX with Chef
 tags: [chef]
 ---
 I have already moved much of my development infrastructure to Chef and thought